 Throw in the mad AFL sporting culture, which I missed out on seeing a game unfortunately, and cricket at the famed WACA and Perth makes for a great short break, or for a base to have extended travel in Western Australia.

-We didn’t have all that long in the city itself, but I’m sure we’ll be back, and below is our top picks.
+We didn’t have all that long in the city itself, but I’m sure we’ll be back, and below is our top picks for things to do in Perth with kids.

 Things to do in Perth, Western Australia